Marriages and conversions not recognized for obtaining legal status for foreign partners in Israel

 Under the Population Registry Law, marriages performed in a foreign country must be registered within 30 days.
 Failure to register is a criminal offense that can warrant a prison sentence, according to the Marriage and Divorce Registration directive.
 If registration of the marriage is rejected, this rejection may be appealed by filing an internal appeal to the Interior Ministry.
 The appeal must be filed quickly, within 21 days.
 If the internal appeal is denied, it can then be appealed to the administrative court.

 Contact an attorney who specializes in immigration law in Israel

 The issues of non-recognized conversion and non-recognized marriage in Israel are particularly complex, and they may significantly impact the procedure of obtaining legal status for a foreign partner.
 If you are seeking to obtain legal status for yourself or your partner and you have questions on non-recognized conversion or marriage, we will be glad to help.
 You can contact us at the phone numbers or email address listed below.
-An attorney from the law offices of Cohen, Decker, Pex and Brosh, specializing in immigration to Israel and obtaining legal status for foreign partners, will give you uncompromising and professional legal advice.
+An attorney from our law offices, specializing in immigration to Israel and obtaining legal status for foreign partners, will give you uncompromising and professional legal advice.